dobri-ivanov/Calories-Calculator/README.md

 # Calories Calculator

 - WinForms (C#) Application used for calculate daily calories intake.
-- Added function to calculate dalily Carbohydrates, Fats and Protein intake, according your aims and requirements.
+- Added function to calculate dalily Carbohydrates, Fats and Proteins intake, according your aims and requirements.
 ## Getting Started

 These instructions will give you a copy of the project up and running on